JudeMurphy/SparkWebView/README.md

 <br />[webview setToolBarColorWithHexString: @"#FF4300"];
 <br />[webview setBackgroundColorWithHexString: @"#FF4300"];
 <br />[self presentViewController: webview animated: YES completion: nil];
-<br />Be sure to set NSArbitraryLoads to YES in your project!

 <br />Change whatever you would like for further customizablity.

 ### Contribution guidelines ###